g-pechorin/jimpifier/readme.md

 		* ... and they do nothing useful AFAICT
 1. When that's done - right click on the `build/` folders and select "Mark Directory As > Cancel Exclusion"
 	* You'll have to do this everytime you "Refresh All Gradle projects"
+		* ... which should only be when modules are shuffled around
-	* ... if you don't do it - IDEA can't se generated code
+	* ... if you don't do it - IDEA can't see the generated code
 1. You're done it - the project is ready to play
 	* Watch those syntax errors trickle out of the .scala files!